 Ancient Egyptian culture flourished between c.
-5500 BCE with the rise of technology (as evidenced in the glass-work of faience) and 30 BCE with the death of Cleopatra VII, the last Ptolemaic ruler of Egypt.
+5500 BCE with the rise of technology (as evidenced in the glasswork of faience) and 30 BCE with the death of Cleopatra VII, the last Ptolemaic ruler of Egypt.
 It is famous today for the great monuments which celebrated the triumphs of the rulers and honored the gods of the land.
 The culture is often misunderstood as having been obsessed with death but, had this been so, it is unlikely it would have made the significant impression it did on other ancient cultures such as Greece and Rome.
-The Egyptian culture was, in fact, life affirming, as the scholar Salima Ikram writes:
+The Egyptian culture was, in fact, life-affirming, as the scholar Salima Ikram writes:

 Judging by the numbers of tombs and mummies that the ancient Egyptians left behind, one can be forgiven for thinking that they were obsessed by death.
 However, this is not so.
 The Egyptians were obsessed by life and its continuation rather than by a morbid fascination with death.
 The tombs, mortuary temples and mummies that they produced were a celebration of life and a means of continuing it for eternity…For the Egyptians, as for other cultures, death was part of the journey of life, with death marking a transition or transformation after which life continued in another form, the spiritual rather than the corporeal. (ix).

 This passion for life imbued in the ancient Egyptians a great love for their land as it was thought that there could be no better place on earth in which to enjoy existence.
 While the lower classes in Egypt, as elsewhere, subsisted on much less than the more affluent, they still seem to have appreciated life in the same way as the wealthier citizens.
-This is exemplified in the concept of gratitude and the ritual known as The Five Gifts of Hathor in which the poor labourers were encouraged to regard the fingers of their left hand (the hand they reached with daily to harvest field crops) and to consider the five things they were most grateful for in their lives.
-Ingratitude was considered a `gateway sin’ as it led to all other types of negative thinking and resultant behaviour.
-Once one felt ungrateful, it was observed, one then was apt to indulge oneself further in bad behaviour.
+This is exemplified in the concept of gratitude and the ritual known as The Five Gifts of Hathor in which the poor laborers were encouraged to regard the fingers of their left hand (the hand they reached with daily to harvest field crops) and to consider the five things they were most grateful for in their lives.
+Ingratitude was considered a 'gateway sin' as it led to all other types of negative thinking and resultant behavior.
+Once one felt ungrateful, it was observed, one then was apt to indulge oneself further in bad behavior.
 The Cult of Hathor was very popular in Egypt, among all classes, and epitomizes the prime importance of gratitude in Egyptian culture.

 Religion in Ancient Egypt

 Religion was an integral part of the daily life of every Egyptian.
-As with the people of Mesopotamia, the Egyptians considered themselves co-labourers with the gods but with an important distinction: whereas the Mesopotamian peoples believed they needed to work with their gods to prevent the recurrence of the original state of chaos, the Egyptians understood their gods to have already completed that purpose and a human’s duty was to celebrate that fact and give thanks for it.
-So-called `Egyptian mythology’ was, in ancient times, as valid a belief structure as any accepted religion in the modern day.
+As with the people of Mesopotamia, the Egyptians considered themselves co-laborers with the gods but with an important distinction: whereas the Mesopotamian peoples believed they needed to work with their gods to prevent the recurrence of the original state of chaos, the Egyptians understood their gods to have already completed that purpose and a human's duty was to celebrate that fact and give thanks for it.
+So-called 'Egyptian mythology' was, in ancient times, as valid a belief structure as any accepted religion in the modern day.

-Egyptian religion taught the people that, in the beginning, there was nothing but chaotic swirling waters out of which rose a small hill known as the Ben-Ben.
+Egyptian religion taught the people that, in the beginning, there was nothing but chaotic swirling waters out of which rose a small hill known as the ben-ben.
 Atop this hill stood the great god Atum who spoke creation into being by drawing on the power of Heka, the god of magic.
 Heka was thought to pre-date creation and was the energy which allowed the gods to perform their duties.
-Magic informed the entire civilization and Heka was the source of this creative, sustaining, eternal power.
+Magic informed the entire civilization, and Heka was the source of this creative, sustaining, eternal power.

 In another version of the myth, Atum creates the world by first fashioning Ptah, the creator god who then does the actual work.
 Another variant on this story is that Ptah first appeared and created Atum.
 Another, more elaborate, version of the creation story has Atum mating with his shadow to create Shu (air) and Tefnut (moisture) who then go on to give birth to the world and the other gods.